 When bloating is accompanied by signs of intoxication or indigestion, charcoal may offer temporary relief.
 However, long-term use can interfere with nutrient absorption, so it should only be used short-term and when truly needed.

-Check out our curated selection of first aid equipment to stock your home kit with essential products for gastrointestinal support and more.
+Check out our selection of first aid equipment to stock your home kit with essential products for gastrointestinal support and more.